-Rules for Class Elections
+Class Elections

-- 1. Students seeking an office or those being nominated must present their names along with the signatures of 5 other class members and 2 staff members in order to campaign for the office and have their name placed on the ballot. - 2.
+- 1. Students seeking an office must present their names along with the signatures of 5 other class members and 2 staff members in order to campaign for the office and have their name placed on the ballot. - 2.
 All placements of posters for the campaign must be within the respective class hallways, and all posters must be approved by a class sponsor, principal, or assistant principal before being posted. - 3.
-Elections will be held as scheduled by student council officers and sponsors.

-- 4. Elections will be by secret ballot and will be conducted during English classes. - 5.
+Elections will be held as scheduled by student council officers and sponsors. - 4.
+Elections will be by secret ballot and will be conducted during English classes. - 5.
 The student that receives the majority of votes will be declared the winner for the office. - 6.
 The newly elected officers will assume their responsibilities of office immediately after the election. - 7.
 Elections of Student Council representatives will take place under the same rules as for class officers at a later date.
-Students should write a response to the statement, "Why should I be selected to be part of the student council?" - 8.
-Student council members will be required to meet the expectations set forth by student council..
+In order to be considered for a Student Council position a student must write a response to the statement, "Why should I be selected to be part of the Student Council?" - 8.
+Student council members will be required to meet the expectations set forth by the Student Council..